Charles Alderson Janeway: Career

-Janeway graduated from Milton Academy in Milton, Massachusetts.
-He graduated from Yale University in 1930, where he was a member of Skull and Bones.
-He also graduated from the Johns Hopkins University School of Medicine.
+Personal life and legacy

 He married Elizabeth Bradley, a social worker, in 1932.
 They had four children: Anne, Elizabeth, Charles, and Barbara.
+Charles A. Janeway died at his home in Weston, Massachusetts, in 1981.

 His medical legacy continued to subsequent generations.
 His son, Charles Janeway (1943–2003), was an immunologist, noted Yale University medical professor, and member of the National Academy of Sciences, who made significant contributions to the field of innate immune response.
 His daughter Barbara is a nurse-practitioner in New Hampshire.
 Four of his granddaughters are physicians; Elizabeth Gold of Toronto and Katherine A. Janeway of Boston, are also pediatricians, Megan Janeway of Boston is a general surgeon and Hannah Janeway of Los Angeles is an emergency medicine physician representing the sixth generation of Janeway doctors.

-Charles A. Janeway died at his home in Weston, Massachusetts, in 1981.